KanishkGoel1999/Group-8-Capstone-/README.md

 ```
  - For Stack Overflow data with config set `1`(same config set).

-- Below commands are for training gnn (both datasets)
+- Below commands are for training gnn and graph consturction(skip point 8,9 and 10 if you don't want to train gnn again)
 8. Once the data is downloaded, run
 ```bash
 python graph_construction.py